81. Soul Contract

 Strawberry Heart

-My fears are not that I may cease to be
+That I may cease to be

-Rooted, steadfast, embodied in a world of physicality
+In a world of physicality

-And without fears too, for the deserted drying
+And without fears too

-Of heartfelt words, or inspiration
+Of heartfelt words or inspiration

-Forever drawn to all my time spent, in dedication
+Forever drawn to all my time Spent in dedication

 For no greater pleasure do I feel, may’st I apply

-Whilst chained, imprisoned, in this dimension
+Whilst chained, imprisoned in this dimension

 My only freedom, flight of soul, needs must express